 How to Declare/Finding a Major Advisor

 You should then set up an appointment with your advisor, fill out as much of the Declaration of Major form [pdf] as you can, and think about what courses you would like to take.
 Bring the Declaration of Major form to your appointment; it will save time and facilitate conversation.
-Your completed form should be submitted to the International Relations program office (located in Tyler 426).
+Your completed form should be submitted to Dennis Smith, the Director of Advising.